 The 2017 Tax Cuts and Jobs Act (TCJA) introduced levels of uncertainty and unrest into many sports organizations.
 As the enacted tax reform is further implemented and enforced as law – with continued uncertainty at times – the ALSD remains on the beat.

 Because the TCJA does not specifically address the deductibility of expenses for business meals, the Internal Revenue Service issued new guidance in October for meals and entertainment business expenses.
-And premium seating customers in your venue will be affected.
+And premium seating customers in sports venues will be affected.

 Background and IRS Guidance